Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

-Like anything, else.
-Let's be sure that our subfloor is well prepared.
-If you need help with this part, please refer back to the subfloor preparation, on the Hardwood Floor Installation page.
+Like all wood flooring installation.
+Let's be sure that our sub-floor is well prepared.
+If you need help with this part, please refer back to the sub-floor preparation, on the hardwood flooring sub-floor prep page.

-Tip: If, you have to fill in any low spot, use a subfloor skimcoat or leveling compound like a Henry's product.
+Tip: If, you have to fill in any low spot, use a subfloor skim coat or leveling compound like a Henry's product.
 Perform a moisture check in this area.
-We don't want our flooring to be ruined.
+We don't want our flooring installation to fail.

 Materials needed: